Defining Your Personal Fashion Style

 Uncover your core clothing personality and take note of your tendencies toward others - and mix them well!

-The chic fashionista Anna Villaruel says I'm known for my classy style (I often wear tailored pants, blazers, lots of black and neutrals, etc.), but I also infuse other parts of my personality into the mix, like boho (this is my strong secondary style archetype), romance and some high fashion.
+I’m known for my Classic style (I often wear tailored pants, blazers, lots of black and neutrals, etc.), but I also infuse other parts of my personality into the mix, like Creative (this is my strong secondary style archetype), Romantic and some High Fashion.

 What Do You Like About Yourself?